zammad/zammad-org/src/en/documentation/use/guides/editor.md

 - Use [Markdown](https://www.markdownguide.org) syntax

 The editor **toolbar** includes buttons for common formatting tasks.
 Hovering over each button will display a tooltip explaining its function.
 As an alternative you can use **keyboard shortcuts** (see next two sections).
-For both variants you can activate a formatting option in advance and then add your text or select existing text and apply the formatting option afterwards.
+Either activate the formatting in advance or select the text after writing and use the formatting you want to apply.

 ### General Keyboard Shortcuts

 The editor also supports keyboard shortcuts to streamline your workflow.
 These shortcuts are common across many text processing tools.
 Important shortcuts are:

  Shortcut/command              | Formatting
 -------------------------------|---------------